 2.1 The school uses a variety of teaching and learning styles in mathematics lessons.
 Our principal aim is to develop children’s knowledge, skills and understanding in mathematics.
 We do this through daily lessons and the application and development of key skills across other curriculum areas.
 Children are taught in sets and not in their own class groups.
 There are 3 sets in each year group and we have an intervention group to support the least able 2 or 3 children of each year group from Year 3 to 5.
 The intervention group runs at the same time as the scheduled maths lesson.
 During lessons we encourage children to ask as well as answer mathematical questions.
-Each maths set has Teaching Assistant support.
+Each maths set has Teaching Assistant support where possible.
 They have the opportunity to use a wide range of resources such as number lines, number squares, digit cards and small apparatus to support their work.
 Children and teachers use ICT in mathematics lessons where it will enhance their learning, and to assist with modeling ideas and methods.
 Wherever possible, we encourage the children to use and apply their learning in everyday situations and across the curriculum.
-During the Forest School block for the year group, set 3 children have the opportunity to carry out daily sessions outside with the Forest School leader, linking to that day’s learning in the main lesson.

 2.3 Our Planning Model

 ‘Outstanding teachers have clarity’

 Teachers will use differentiated learning objectives which are clear statements that show pupils what knowledge, skills and understanding they are expected to learn/acquire at the end of the lesson.
 They will also include a Learning Outcome that requires the children to use Problem Solving, Reasoning or Investigation skills in the context of the lesson.

 The lesson will be begin with practice of a mental skill that is the theme for that week, linked to the homework for that week and tested at the end of the week.